earthrover/earth_rover_localization/earth_rover_localization/README.md

 # To install SBP, Execute this line in the package folder 'earth_rover_localization'
 source scripts/install_sbp.sh
 ```
+Check that the installations finishes succesfully.
+If any error appears due to locale settings, check the following [solution](https://libre-software.net/ubuntu-setting-locale/) and try the SBP installation again.

 3. To configure the ENU results from the ROS driver, fill the `enu_origin.yaml` on the package folder `earth_rover_localization/cfg` with the same location of the base station. **If base station is not yet configured, remember to edit this file before launching `earth_rover_localization`**